Linkin Park: 2002–2004: Meteora

 Following the success of Hybrid Theory and Reanimation, Linkin Park spent a significant amount of time touring around the United States.
 The band members began to work on new material amidst their saturated schedule, spending a sliver of their free time in their tour bus's studio.
 The band officially announced the production of a new studio album in December 2002, revealing their new work was inspired by the rocky region of Meteora in Greece, where numerous monasteries have been built on top of the rocks.
 Meteora features a mixture of the band's nu metal and rap metal style with newer innovative effects, including the induction of a shakuhachi (a Japanese flute made of bamboo) and other instruments.
-Linkin Park's second album debuted on March 25, 2003, and instantly earned worldwide recognition, going to No. 1 in the US and UK, and No. 2 in Australia.
+Linkin Park's second album debuted on March 25, 2003, and instantly earned worldwide recognition, peaking at No. 1 on the Rock & Metal Albums Chart.

-Meteora sold more than 800,000 copies during its first week, and it ranked as the best selling album on the Billboard charts at the time.
+Meteora continued the success from the band's debut.
+The album sold more than 800,000 copies during its first week, and it ranked as the best-selling album on the Billboard charts at the time.
 The album's singles, including "Somewhere I Belong", "Breaking the Habit", "Faint", and "Numb", received significant radio attention.
 By October 2003, Meteora sold nearly three million copies.
-The album's success allowed Linkin Park to form another Projekt Revolution, which featured other bands and artists including Mudvayne, Blindside, and Xzibit.
-Additionally, Metallica invited Linkin Park to play at the Summer Sanitarium Tour 2003, which included well-known acts such as Limp Bizkit, Mudvayne and Deftones.
+The album's success allowed Linkin Park to form another Projekt Revolution tour.
+Additionally, Metallica invited Linkin Park to play at the Summer Sanitarium Tour 2003, which included Limp Bizkit, Mudvayne and Deftones.
 The band released an album and DVD, titled Live in Texas, which featured some audio and video tracks from the band's performances in Texas during the tour.
-In early 2004, Linkin Park started a world tour titled the Meteora World Tour.
-Supporting bands on the tour included Hoobastank, P.O.D., Story of the Year and Pia.
+In early 2004, Linkin Park embarked on the Meteora World Tour.

-Meteora earned the band multiple awards and honors.
-The band won the MTV awards for Best Rock Video for "Somewhere I Belong" and the Viewer's Choice Award for "Breaking the Habit".
+Meteora earned the band multiple awards and honors, including Best Rock Video for "Somewhere I Belong" and the Viewer's Choice Award for "Breaking the Habit".
 Linkin Park also received significant recognition during the 2004 Radio Music Awards, winning the Artist of the Year and Song of the Year ("Numb") awards.
 Although Meteora was not nearly as successful as Hybrid Theory, it was the third best selling album in the United States during 2003.
 The band spent the first few months of 2004 touring around the world, first with the third Projekt Revolution tour, and later several European concerts.
 At the same time, the band's relationship with Warner Bros.
-Records was deteriorating rapidly on account of several trust and financial issues.
-After months of feuding, the band finally negotiated a deal in December 2005.
+Records rapidly deteriorated on account of several trust and financial issues.
+The band finally negotiated a new deal in December 2005.